lakshithaonline/synthetic-vehicle-data-or-vehicle-fitness-evaluation-csv/README.md

 ## Acknowledgments

-We would like to express our sincere gratitude to the New Zealand Transport Agency (NZTA) for providing the essential parameters and resources that made this synthetic dataset possible.
-Their publicly available Warrant of Fitness (WOF) vehicle inspection criteria were instrumental in generating the dataset used for this research.
-Thank you for your commitment to enhancing vehicle safety and roadworthiness in New Zealand.
+We sincerely thank the New Zealand Transport Agency (NZTA) for providing the essential parameters and resources that made this synthetic dataset possible.
+Their publicly available Warrant of Fitness (WOF) vehicle inspection criteria were instrumental in our research.

+We also express our gratitude to the dedicated professionals at NZTA for their commitment to vehicle safety and roadworthiness.
+Their efforts greatly contribute to public safety on New Zealand roads.

+In the spirit of respect and appreciation, we say **"Ngā mihi nui ki a koutou,"** meaning "Many thanks to you all," to everyone who has supported and guided us throughout this research journey.

 ## Columns Description